niwa99/Tower-Defense/documents/UCS/UCS-Upgrade_Towers/UCS-Upgrade_Towers.md

 ## 2.2 Alternative Flows
 - if the tower is already once upgraded, there will be a golden star added when upgrading the tower
-- if the tower is upgraded three times, the upgrade button will no longer appear so it is not possible to upgrade the tower once more
+- if the tower is already upgraded up to its maximum level, the upgrade button will no longer appear so it is not possible to upgrade the tower once more

 # 3 Special Requirements
 (n/a)